sudon00b/Cloud-DevOps/README.md

 ## 🛠️ What You'll Find Here

-This repository (and possibly subfolders or related repos) will contain:
+This repository (and possibly subfolders) will contain:

 - ✅ **Infrastructure as Code** (Terraform, Opentofu, Typescript(CDKTF))
 - 🐳 **Containerization** (Docker, Podman)